pydanny/pydanny-event-notes/socalpiggies/20110616-python-at-aol.rst

 By Jathan (Security Engineer)

-* Most of AOL is Java and Perl.
+* Most of AOL is Java and Perl, and there remains a lot of TCL.
-* A third of AOL are developers.
+* A third of AOL staff are developers.
+* Moving towards open source more and more!
 * But they had 7 people at PyCon 2011.
 * Still have 70% of the old infrastructure run by 25K employees now maintained by 4K employees
 * Data centers in: